 I’d be happy with my current laptop functioning as expected.
 Short of that, a return with either a store credit or refund would be acceptable.
 The latter solutions do not account for my time or frustrations dealing with this support experience.
 If this Dell update broke my laptop, shouldn’t I get a refund?! — Jonathan Sinnwell, Golden, Colo.

 Yes, if the update recommended by Dell broke your laptop, the company should have fixed it for you quickly or sent you a refund.

 A quick sidebar: We use mostly Apple computers in the Elliott household.
 But my son, who just finished his applied computing degree at the University of Arizona, needed a Windows computer for his classes last year.
 He also had a BIOS issue.
 (By the way, BIOS stands for Basic Input Output System, which is firmware that helps your computer’s components run.)

 My son’s laptop kept running slow, and his graphics card didn’t work correctly.
 After several agonizing weeks, he informed me that he’d found a fix: He erased the operating system and installed Linux, an open-source OS.
 The computer works like a charm now.

 I’m telling you about our BIOS battle because, ultimately, your fix may have been exiting the Windows ecosystem.
 But hey, I’m a consumer advocate, not a computer expert.

 The good news: Here’s your refund from Dell for your broken laptop

 Sometimes, cases like yours get stuck in a seemingly endless loop.
-Even with an excellent paper trail and a strong case, you still can’t get out — and you need a little help.
+This one did, too.
+Even with an excellent paper trail and a strong case, you still can’t get out — and you need a little help, as many other customers.

 I contacted Dell on your behalf.
 The company asked you to return your laptop and issued a full refund.